 The fees for international students are reviewed annually and the University reserves the right to increase the tuition fees in line with the RPIX measure of inflation up to 4 per cent.

 Some courses include compulsory field trips or residential visits and the cost of these is added to your total tuition fee.
 In addition, some optional units include field trips or residentials for which you will be asked to pay separately.

 Tuition fees and the range of financial support available will differ depending on whether you are defined as Home (usually resident in the UK), European Union (EU) or Overseas (International) student.
 Help with understanding your assessment can be found on the UK Council for International Student Affairs (UKCISA) website.

 Additional information and advice about fees and funding for refugees and asylum seekers who are academics is provided by CARA, the Council for Assisting Refugee Academics.

 LSBU participates in the William D. Ford Federal Direct Loan Program (Direct Loans).
 This is the main US Federal funding available to US students in the UK.
-For detailed information visit the US Loans section on MyLSBU.
+For detailed information visit the US Loans section.